Something Just Like This

 "Something Just Like This" is a song by American electronic music duo the Chainsmokers and British rock band Coldplay.
 It was released on February 22, 2017, as the second single from the former's debut album, Memories...Do Not Open, and as the lead single of the latter's thirteenth extended play, Kaleidoscope EP.

 The track reached the Top 10 in over 30 countries worldwide, including number two on the UK Singles Chart and the ARIA Charts, as well as number three on the Billboard Hot 100.
 It has the fifth highest digital sales of any song at over 21.5 million sales.
 It was also nominated for a Grammy Award for Best Pop Duo/Group Performance at the 60th Annual Grammy Awards.
+In 2026, the song received a 13× Platinum certification by the RIAA for selling 13 million units in the United States.

 Background

-In September 2016, the Chainsmokers shared three short clips of an upcoming song featuring vocals from Chris Martin, Coldplay's lead singer.
+In September 2016, the Chainsmokers shared three short clips of an upcoming song featuring vocals from Coldplay frontman Chris Martin.
 On February 22, 2017, Spotify prematurely posted a banner ad at the top of the site's home page with a Listen Now button.

 On the same date, Coldplay premiered "Something Just Like This" with the Chainsmokers on stage at the Brit Awards at the O2 Arena in London, England.
 They then performed the song at the 2017 iHeartRadio Music Awards at The Forum in Inglewood, California on March 5, 2017 and on their A Head Full of Dreams Tour since the Singapore show on March 31.
-It was performed again at the One Love Manchester benefit concert for the victims of the Manchester Arena bombing on June 4.
+It was performed again by Coldplay at the One Love Manchester benefit concert for the victims of the Manchester Arena bombing on June 4, 2017.

 Lyric video

 A lyric video for the song was also released on February 22, 2017, on the Chainsmokers' Vevo channel.
-As of October 2025, it has received over 2.4 billion views on YouTube.
+As of August 2026, it has received over 2.5 billion views on YouTube.
 It was directed by James Zwadlo.